 Making of India’s Constitution (1981)

 Hon'ble the Supreme Court in “All India Judges Association v.
 Union of India, AIR 1992 SC 164” had laid emphasis on in-depth training for Judicial Officers.
 It was desired to have a regular set up where Judicial officers of all ranks would get judicial training on regular basis.
 After the commissioning of National Judicial Academy at Bhopal, Judicial Academies formally were established by some of the High Courts.
 High Court of Jammu and Kashmir also established regular Judicial Academy in the year 2001, Vide Hon'ble High Court of Jammu and Kashmir's Order No. 342 Dated 26th July 2001.
-Since then Jammu and Kashmir State Judicial Academy is functioning regularly and is holding training programmes on regular basis.
+Since then Jammu and Kashmir Judicial Academy is functioning regularly and is holding training programmes on regular basis.

 History

-Jammu and Kashmir State Judicial Academy holds the rare distinction of being one of the oldest Judicial Academies in India.
+Jammu and Kashmir Judicial Academy holds the rare distinction of being one of the oldest Judicial Academies in India.
 Though it was not formally established and did not have regular infrastructure but it continued to function on the need basis.
 It first started functioning in the year 1973 as Jammu and Kashmir Judicial Officers' Training Institute, under the leadership of great visionary Chief Justice of High Court of Jammu and Kashmir, of the time Sh.Murtaza Fazal Ali.
 First batch of Munsiffs/Judicial Magistrates were imparted 'Induction Training' by the Training Institute in the year 1973.
 Thereafter Jammu and Kashmir Judicial Officers' Training Institute had been holding 'Induction Training' courses for the newly recruited Officers of Subordinate Judiciary, on every selection.
 Apart from 'Induction Training' courses, few Workshops and Refresher Courses were also organised by the Academy from time to time.

 Upcoming Events